mezpahlan/jivecampaign/README.md

-# jivecampaign
+# Jive Campaign
-Backend for all Jive election campaigns
+Backend for all Jive election campaigns.